CredaCash/CredaCash/README.md

 ## Project Status

 This software is currently in beta.
 It runs reliably, has been extensively tested, and has no known issues although some may be uncovered during beta testing.
 For a full list of the items left to be completed for the first release, see the [TODO](https://github.com/CredaCash/network-node/blob/master/TODO.md) file.

 ## Quick Start

-A Windows executable with instructions is available at [CredaCash.com](https://credacash.com/software/)
+Windows executables with instructions are available at [CredaCash.com](https://CredaCash.com/software/)

 ## Building